chexxor/klipper-cfg-linter/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License, just as the Klipper project is -- see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments